 - Pension information notice issued by the German Pension Fund or

-- proof of entitlement to comparable benefits by another insurance or pension institutions
+- proof of entitlement to comparable benefits by another insurance or pension institution

 - proof of entitlement to pension schemes may also be provided by the spouse or same-sex partner.

 - Evidence of the receipt of other benefits – Do you receive any child benefit, child benefit supplement, parental benefit, care benefit, or similar benefits?
 If yes, you should submit proof thereof (e.g., notice).

-- Proof of the primary residency in your city in Germany
+- Proof of primary residency in your city in Germany

 - Certificate of registration at the primary residency or

 - lease and written confirmation of occupancy from the landlord

 Costs of German permanent residence permit

 Application fee varies between candidate groups, so the general cost is 113 EUR for the self-employed – 124 EUR, and highly qualified professionals have to pay 147 EUR for the application for a settlement permit.